 Planning on riding the Otago Central Rail Trail?
 Contact us for help in planning your itinerary and booking your trip.

 The Otago Central Rail Trail is the bike trail that started it all in New Zealand.
-Stretching from Clyde in the north to Middlemarch in the south, the Otago Rail trail runs along the old Dunedin to Clyde railway.
-This trail takes you on a cycling or walking adventure of a lifetime through 150km of some of New Zealand's most memorable scenery and awe-inspiring gold mining history.
+Stretching from Clyde in the north to Middlemarch in the south, the trail runs along the old Dunedin to Clyde railway.
+This trail takes you on a cycling adventure of a lifetime, through 150 km of some of New Zealand's most memorable scenery and awe-inspiring gold mining history.

-A 235km railway begun construction in 1879 to connect the inland gold towns with the big city, Dunedin.
-By the 1880s construction had stalled due to the economic depression and it took until 1891 to reach Middlemarch (the beginning or end of today's Otago Central Rail Trail cycleway) - a distance of only 64km, equivalent to only 5km of track being laid per year - at which time the goldrush was all but over.
+A 235 km railway began construction in 1879 to connect the inland gold towns with the big city, Dunedin.
+By the 1880s construction had stalled due to economic depression and it took until 1891 to reach Middlemarch (the beginning or end of today's Otago Central Rail Trail) - a distance of only 64km.
+By this time the goldrush was all but over.
 Nonetheless, agriculture in the region was burgeoning, and continuation of the railway was deemed desirable.
-A change in way the construction teams were employed by the then Minister of Public Works, Hon R. J. Seddon, saw progress improve dramatically from Middlemarch with the Otago Central railway reaching Ranfurly in 1898, Omakau in 1904, Alexandra in 1906, Clyde the next year and Cromwell finally in 1921.
+A change in the way the construction teams were employed saw progress improve dramatically, with the railway reaching Ranfurly in 1898, Omakau in 1904, Alexandra in 1906, Clyde the next year and finally Cromwell in 1921.

-The rural communities grew on the back of the railway which was a vital link to the rest of New Zealand for Central Otago produce.
-A wagon labeled 'Auckland,' for example, would be loaded with fruit from various orchards and the fruit would travel in that same wagon all the way to Auckland.
+The rural communities grew on the back of the railway which was a vital link to the rest of New Zealand.
 Almost 500,000 sheep left Central Otago by rail in 1960.
 However, less than a decade later rail had been swapped for road and services gradually declined.

-Passing through old gold mining towns, over massive viaducts, under long dark tunnels, and across some truly remote and stunning Otago scenery the Rail Trail is steeped in history and adventure, telling the story of Otago's heritage.
+Passing through old gold mining towns, over massive viaducts, under long dark tunnels, and across some truly remote and stunning Otago scenery the trail is steeped in history and adventure, telling the story of Otago's heritage.

-Riding the Otago Rail Trail takes anywhere from three - five days to complete.
-Most importantly, this is an adventure that absolutely anyone can achieve.
-The days are not long and remember trains can't go up hills - so neither do you have to!!!
-Much of the enjoyment of the Rail Trail is the numerous cafes, restaurants and pubs scattered en-route each and everyone boasting the friendliest and most hospitable locals on the planet.
+Riding the Otago Central Rail Trail takes anywhere from three to five days to complete.
+Much of the enjoyment of the journey is in the numerous cafes, restaurants and pubs scattered en-route, each boasting of the friendliest and most hospitable locals on the planet.
 A variety of accommodation options, bike services and tour operators to guide you or move your luggage makes this adventure a very easy prospect.

-As well as the Rail Trail proper there are many excellent side-trips and add-ons for those looking to adventure further off the beaten track such as St Bathans, Ophir and Naesby.
+As well as the main trail there are many excellent side-trips and add-ons for those looking to adventure further off the beaten track such as St Bathans, Ophir and Naesby.

-The following description of the Otago Central Rail Trail has been written direction Clyde to Middlemarch.
-This is the more popular way to ride the Rail Trail due to the prevailing winds at the height of the summer.
+The following description of the Otago Central Rail Trail has been written for the direction Clyde to Middlemarch.
+This is the more popular direction due to the prevailing winds at the height of the summer.
 Others would argue that Middlemarch to Clyde is a better ride as the hardest hills (Chatto Creek to Omakau) and up to Lauder are both downhills.